 Cornell is committed to diversity and inclusiveness, with the goal of providing an accessible, usable, and welcoming environment to all.
 Accessibility should be an integral part of any web project, and all web content should conform to W3C’s Web Content Accessibility Guidelines (WCAG) 2.0.
+(See University Policy 5.12 (Web Accessibility Standards) for specifics.)
 Information and resources to help colleges, departments, and teams achieve this goal are readily available.

 Siteimprove: A Tool for Testing Web Accessibility

 Web development best practices include bringing your website to level AA conformance based on Web Content Accessibility Guidelines (WCAG) 2.0.
 Web accessibility is an ongoing process, and meeting the required success criteria calls for a combination of automated and manual testing.